Iren-b/iren-b.github.io/README.md

-#  This site is published at https://iren-b.github.io/uber.github.io/
+#  This site was created based on the lessons from https://beonmax.com and published at https://iren-b.github.io/uber/